Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 - [Machine Learning Tutorial Python - 13: K Means Clustering Algorithm](https://www.youtube.com/watch?v=EItlUEPCIzM)

 **Chatgpt was used with helping understanding the steps of K-means algorithm and the basics of clustering data**

+## Learning story 265
+As a student I want to learn have i can see which ports are in use on my mac, so I can fix my problem with running docker.